-Plan 2 enables you to pay all or part of your annual charges in installments without interest.
+Plan 2 enables you to pay all or part of your semester charges in installments without interest.
 Your monthly payments are calculated on an amount equal to the total expenses less grants, scholarships, or direct payments made to the University.
-FACTS gives students the option to pay through automatic bank draft (ACH), credit card, or with a modified checking option called FlexExtra.
-The plan requires a \$25 per semester enrollment fee for students using the ACH or credit card option and a \$30 per semester enrollment fee for students using the FlexExtra option.
+FACTS gives students the option to pay through automatic bank draft (ACH) or credit card.
+The plan requires a \$25 per semester enrollment fee.
 Please call the Student Accounts Office at 1-800-782-3382 ext.
 4371 for more information.